google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-Vasyl-Teliman.md

 ## High-level feedback
 I've decided to put this section first since it's somewhat unlikely that a potential GSoC student will read through all the information in this document :)

-In any way, I'm glad I've had an opportunity to participate in this project.
+I'm glad I've had the opportunity to participate in this project.
 It was a pleasure working with my mentors, doing code reviews and implementing various interesting features.

 Don't be afraid to apply even if you have very little experience in the field at hand.
 You will learn everything you need to know along the way.